Savoury muffins filled with broccoli and melted cheese are delicious warmed up for breakfast, as an easy on-the-go snack, or in lunch-boxes.

 These kid-friendly savoury breakfast muffins are so quick and easy to prepare that even the kids could help, and the aroma will leave your kitchen smelling delicious!

-Make a few batches to keep in the freezer, then all you have to do is defrost them in the microwave or on the counter for a quick anytime snack.
+Make a few batches to keep in the freezer for an easy anytime snack.

 Your questions answered